-- B. The VP of Student Development or designate shall represent the College before the hearing body and present evidence to support an allegation of a violation of a college policy or regulation. - C. The Chair of the Board shall send notice (See "Administrative Hearing Procedures", A.1.) of the hearing to the student which shall state the alleged violation(s), direct the student to appear before the hearing body on the date, time and place specified, detail the student's procedural due process rights and inform the student that the hearing will be dismissed and the right of appeal will be forfeited as determined by the Chair if the student does not appear.
-In the latter instance, this failure to respond to an official College directive shall be referred to the VP of Student Development or designee for disposition. - D. The hearing shall be private unless requested in writing by the student and agreed to by the Chair to be open.
-Prior notice to this effect shall be given in writing to the Board Chair by the student five (5) class or examination days in advance of the hearing. - E. Evidence: - 1.
-All evidence pertinent to the case shall be presented to the hearing body during the hearing and shall be made a part of the hearing record. - 2.
-Legal rules of evidence shall not apply to hearings before the hearing body.
-The hearing body may admit and give probative effect to evidence that possesses probative value and is commonly accepted by reasonable persons in the conduct of their affairs. - 3.
-The hearing body shall exclude irrelevant, immaterial and unduly repetitious evidence. - 4.
-The hearing body shall presume a student innocent of the alleged violation until the hearing body determines through a preponderance of the evidence that the student violated a college policy or regulation. - F. Any individual or group which misrepresents, either verbally or in writing, the nature of the events, or which falsifies the given testimony in any way, or which violates an order of the hearing body shall be found in contempt of the Board.
-This finding shall be referred to the VP of Student Development or designee, who, in consultation with the Board, will determine a course of action. - G. The hearing body shall proceed as follows: - 1.
-The Chair of hearing body or designate shall inform the student of rights as stated in the notice of the hearing. - 2.
-The Chair shall read the allegation(s) and the administrative decision. - 3.
-The Chair shall read the student's appeal statement. - 4.
-The VP of Student Development or designee shall present the college's case. - 5.
-The student shall cross examine any college witnesses. - 6.
-The student shall present a defense. - 7.
-The VP of Student Development or designee shall cross examine any witnesses of the student.
+- All evidence pertinent to the case shall be presented to the hearing body during the hearing and shall be made a part of the hearing record. - Legal rules of evidence shall not apply to hearings before the hearing body.
+The hearing body may admit and give probative effect to evidence that possesses probative value and is commonly accepted by reasonable persons in the conduct of their affairs. - The hearing body shall exclude irrelevant, immaterial and unduly repetitious evidence. - The hearing body shall presume a student innocent of the alleged violation until the hearing body determines through a preponderance of the evidence that the student violated a college policy or regulation. - Any individual or group which misrepresents, either verbally or in writing, the nature of the events, or which falsifies the given testimony in any way, or which violates an order of the hearing body shall be found in contempt of the Board.
+This finding shall be referred to the Vice President of Student Development or designee, who, in consultation with the Board, will determine a course of action.

+The hearing body shall proceed as follows:

+- The Chair of hearing body or designate shall inform the student of rights as stated in the notice of the hearing. - The Chair shall read the allegation(s) and the administrative decision. - The Chair shall read the student's appeal statement. - The Vice President of Student Development or desig-

-- 9. The VP of Student Development or designee and student shall present closing summary remarks. - 10.
-The hearing body shall then retire to deliberate in private. - 11.
-The hearing body will determine by majority vote whether or not there has been a violation of college policy or regulation. - 12.
-If the hearing body finds that there has been a violation committed, the hearing body will then determine if the penalty given was appropriate. - 13.
-The hearing body shall state in writing each finding of a violation of college policy or regulation and the penalty determined.
+- nee shall present the college's case. - The student shall cross examine any college witnesses. - The student shall present a defense. - The Vice President of Student Development or designee shall cross examine any witnesses of the student. - The Vice President of Student Development or designee and the student may present rebuttal evidence and arguments. - The Vice President of Student Development or designee and student shall present closing summary remarks. - The hearing body shall then retire to deliberate in private.
+The hearing body will determine by majority vote whether or not there has been a violation of college policy or regulation. - If the hearing body finds that there has been a violation committed, the hearing body will then determine if the penalty given was appropriate. - The hearing body shall state in writing each finding of a violation of college policy or regulation and the penalty determined.
 Each hearing body member concurring in the finding and penalty shall sign a statement to this effect.

-H. The hearing body may:
+The hearing body may:

-- 1. Affirm the action. - 2.
-Reduce or modify the penalty. - 3.
-Dismiss the charge (s) if determination is made that action was taken on grounds not supported by a preponderance of evidence and/or the student was not afforded proper due process. - 4.
-Remand the case to the VP of Student Development or designee for further consideration. - I. If the appeal is denied, failure of the student to abide by the terms and conditions which have been upheld subjects the student to further disciplinary action up to and including suspension or expulsion from the College.
+- Affirm the action. - Reduce or modify the penalty. - Dismiss the charge(s) if determination is made that action was taken on grounds not supported by a preponderance of evidence and/or the student was not afforded proper due process. - Remand the case to the Vice President of Student Development or designee for further consideration - If the appeal is denied, failure of the student to abide by the terms and conditions which have been upheld subjects the student to further disciplinary action up to and including suspension or expulsion from the college.

-XIV.
 APPEAL PROCEDURES OF THE HEARING BODY DECISION

-- A. The Campus President may overrule any decision made by the hearing body regardless of whether an appeal is initiated by the student or not. - B. Only cases heard by the hearing body involving violations of the Code of Disciplinary and Judicial Procedures may be appealed to the Campus President.
+The Campus President may overrule any decision made by the hearing body regardless of whether an appeal is initiated by the student or not.

+Only cases heard by the hearing body involving violations of the Code of Disciplinary and Judicial Procedures may be appealed to the Campus President.
 Appeals to the President must be made in writing within three (3) class or examination days of notification to the student of hearing body's action.
 The decision of the President is final.

-XV.
 DISCIPLINARY RECORDS